-- The chosen version should be the same of your meteor version.
-In this case we are using meteor version 2.3.5 that use Node version 14.17.5.
+- The chosen version should be the same as your meteor version.
+In this case, we are using meteor version 2.3.5 which uses Node version 14.17.5.
 You can verify in the Meteor Changelog;

-- To this simple example we are using linux distro alpine, but sometimes there are some problems with alpine, then use slim to test.
+- For this simple example, we are using Linux distro alpine, but sometimes there are some problems with alpine, then use slim to test.
 Ex:

 FROM node:14.17.5-slim.
 You can see other options in the Docker Hub.

-LABEL: it is just to add a metadata to your file.
+LABEL: it is just to add metadata to your file.